-Effective August 15, 2013, and in conformity with § 1105 of the SANDY RECOVERY IMPROVEMENT ACT OF 2013 (SRIA), Public Law 113-2, as signed into law by President Obama on January 29, 2013, FEMA is providing arbitration of eligible Public Assistance (PA) disputes arising in the FEMA PA Program as a result of damages incurred due to Presidentially declared disasters declared on or after October 30, 2012, where the Applicant chooses to arbitrate in lieu of submitting a second appeal.
-This new arbitration program is designed to further recovery efforts by providing final adjudication through an independent, neutral panel of arbitrators of particular PA projects involving a dispute equal to or in excess of one million dollars ($1,000,000.00).
+Effective August 16, 2013, and in conformity with § 1105 of the SANDY RECOVERY IMPROVEMENT ACT OF 2013 (SRIA), Public Law 113-2, as signed into law by President Obama on January 29, 2013, FEMA is providing arbitration of eligible Public Assistance (PA) disputes arising in the FEMA PA Program as a result of damages incurred due to Presidentially declared disasters declared on or after October 30, 2012, where the Applicant chooses to arbitrate in lieu of submitting a second appeal.
+This new arbitration program is designed to further recovery efforts by providing final adjudication through an independent, neutral panel of arbitrators of particular PA projects involving a dispute equal to or in excess of one million fifteen thousand dollars ($1,015,000.00).

 For specific information on eligibility for this process, including filing deadlines, please see 44 C.F.R. § 206.210.
 The arbitration sponsor for the DRPP arbitrations is the United States Coast Guard Office of Administrative Law Judges (OALJ) which will provide the arbitration services through appointed panels of three Administrative Law Judges per arbitration case.